 1. Regulation of the blood glucose concentration

-A complex regulatory system in the human body keeps the blood glucose concentration stable: normal 24-hour variations have a minimum of 4 and a maximum of 8 mmol/l.
+A complex regulatory system in the body keeps the blood glucose concentration stable: normal 24-hour variations in humans have a minimum of 4 and a maximum of 8 mmol glucose per litre blood (1).

-During the day the blood glucose level in healthy people does not exceed 8 mmol/l, even if they consume large amounts of sugar and/or other carbohydrates (1).
-In healthy individuals the β-cells release an insulin pulse in about every six minutes (3).
+The blood glucose level in humans does not exceed 8 mmol/l, even if they consume large amounts of sugar and other carbohydrates (1).
+To that end, the β-cells release an insulin pulse about every six minutes (3).
 The amount of insulin released, is geared to the rise of the glucose level: the faster the blood value increases, the more insulin the β-cells produce.
-This opens the ‘glucose gates’ in the organ membranes so that glucose can flow in from the blood.
-The more insulin secreted by the β-cells, the further the gates open up and the more glucose is absorbed by the organs (4).
-And so the organs are fueled with glucose as the blood level drops.
+Insulin opens the ‘glucose gates’ in the organ membranes so that glucose can flow in from the blood.
+The more hormone secreted by the β-cells, the further the gates open up and the more glucose is absorbed by the organs (4).
+And thus the organs are fueled with glucose as the blood level drops.
 An excess of blood sugar is mainly stored in the liver and fat depots.

 Physical exercise increases the sensitivity of the glucose gates for insulin.
 As a result, the gates will open up further at the same insulin level and thus more glucose will flow into the organs, making the blood level drop even more.
-But if there is not any insulin at all in the blood (as in untreated juvenile diabetics) then the glucose gates will remain closed even during physical exercise and as a result the blood glucose level will remain as high as it was.
+But if there is not any insulin at all in the blood (as in untreated juvenile diabetics), then the glucose gates will remain closed even during and after physical exercise.
+As a result, the blood glucose level in untreated juvenile diabetics will remain as high as it was before exercise.

-When the blood glucose level rises above the kidney threshold (11.0 mmol/l) then glucose is excreted with the urine.
+When the blood glucose concentration rises above the kidney threshold (11.0 mmol/l), then glucose is excreted with the urine.
 This condition is referred to as ‘manifest diabetes’.
-But if the insulin secretion by the β-cells is severely inadequate and the blood glucose level goes into a steep rise, then the excretion of glucose with the urine will not suffice to maintain the blood level at 11.0 mmol/l: the glucose level will continue to increase, because the excretion-capacity of the kidneys is inadequate to prevent this.
-If insulin is virtually lacking, then the blood sugar concentration following meals full of carbohydrates or large amounts of sugary drinks can rise to values over 60 mmol/l (3).
+But if the insulin secretion by the β-cells is severely inadequate and the blood glucose level goes into a steep rise, then the excretion of glucose with the urine will not suffice to maintain the blood level at 11.0 mmol/l: the glucose concentration will continue to increase, because the excretion-capacity of the kidneys is inadequate.
+If insulin is virtually lacking (as in untreated juvenile diabetics), then the blood sugar level, following meals full of carbohydrates and/or after large amounts of sugary drinks, can rise to values over 60 mmol/l (3).

 1. The normal blood glucose concentration varies in the course of a 24-hour period from a minimum of 4 to a maximum of 8 mmol/l.